 An electrical load center is a panel that contains a service entrance main connection and circuit protection for industrial and residential applications.
 There are 3 types of electrical load centers: Main Breaker Load Centers (most popular), Fusible Main Load Centers and Main Lug Load Centers.
 A load center is sometimes referred to as a circuit breaker transformer box or a fuse panel.

-An electrical circuit breaker is a device designed to open and close a circuit by non-automatic (manual) means, and automatically disconnects the breaker box circuit in the event of an overload or short circuit.
+An electrical toggle circuit breaker is a device designed to open and close a circuit by non-automatic (manual) means, and automatically disconnects the breaker box circuit in the event of an overload or short circuit.

 An electrical supply switch used to start and stop a motor.
-A 3 phase motor starter consists of a contactor, switch or relay, with motor running over current protection.
+A 3 phase motor starter switch consists of a contactor, switch or relay, with motor running over current protection.
 Available types are manual motor starters and magnetic motor starters.

 VFD / Variable Frequency Drives